Bavarian Army: 1790–1871: The Napoleonic Wars until the German Empire

 1790 brought a fundamental reform of the Bavarian Army.
 All field troops received an identically-cut uniform, including a leather helmet with a horsehair plume, known as the "Rumford Casket" after the then Minister for War Count Rumford.
 However, Maximilian IV found the army in abject condition on his accession to the throne in 1799: hardly any of the units were at full strength, the Rumford uniforms were unpopular and impractical, and the troops were badly-trained.
-The young Prince-Elector, who had served under the Ancien Régime in France as a colonel in the Royal Deux-Ponts regiment, made the reconstruction of the army a priority.
+The young prince-elector, who had served under the Ancien Régime in France as a colonel in the Royal Deux-Ponts Regiment, made the reconstruction of the army a priority.

 The line infantry was reduced to ten regiments, which were made up to their full strength.
 The two Jäger regiments were divided into four light infantry battalions.
 The cavalry consisted of three regiments of light cavalry and two each of dragoons and cuirassiers.
-The infantry returned to their traditional light blue and, in 1801, all branches of service introduced the Raupenhelm, a helmet with a fore-and-aft horsehair plume, which became characteristic of the Bavarian army.
-Capable generals, such as Deroy, Wrede and Triva, reformed the army along French lines, and it soon became the most modern in Germany, and the first in Germany to abolish flogging.
+The infantry returned to their traditional light blue and, in 1801, all branches of service introduced the Raupenhelm, a helmet with a fore-and-aft horsehair plume, which became characteristic of the Bavarian Army.
+Capable generals, such as Bernhard_Erasmus_von_Deroy, Karl_Philipp_von_Wrede and Johann Nepomuk von Triva, reformed the army along French lines, and it soon became the most modern in Germany, and the first in Germany to abolish flogging.
 The field army was based largely on compulsory military service.
 A national guard with three classes was also developed (1st class: Reserve battalions of the Line regiments; 2nd class: Territorial army; 3rd class: Citizen levy).

 In 1800, Bavaria reluctantly fought on Austria's side against France in the War of the Second Coalition, but in 1805 when Austria attacked Bavaria for the third time in 100 years in the War of the Third Coalition, they found a powerful army.
 The Bavarians initially retreated, but only in order to link up with Napoleon's advancing army and to prepare the counter-attack, which took place quickly, methodically and thoroughly.
 30,000 Bavarian troops took part in the successful Siege of Ulm and the consequent liberation of Bavaria.
 At the Battle of Austerlitz, the Bavarians secured the flanks and supply lines of Napoleon's army and in 1806-7 they forced several Prussian forts to surrender.